 An elementary program designed to teach students in the first and second grades about electric safety.
 Everyone enjoys the many conveniences of electricity, but too often it is taken for granted and we forget how dangerous electricity can be.
 Be Safety Smart emphasizes these points and introduces the students to some of the equipment that linemen wear on the job.
 Central also has an electric safety demo unit that features Neon Leon and Lightning Liz.
 Leon and Liz are made to make unsafe decisions and get “zapped” when they neglect to Be Safety Smart.
 This is a program the kids really enjoy, yet it reminds them of lessons we all need to know.
 Together, with Louie the Lightning Bug, students and Central will learn what it means to Be Safety Smart.
 Contact Central to schedule a safety presentation for your class or student organization!

-- Applicants must be members of the 2021-22 Junior Class in a school within the Central service territory.
+- Applicants must be outgoing members of the 2021-22 8th grade call or incoming members of the 2022-23 8th Grade Class in a school within the CREC service territory.

 - Each applicant shall submit a completed application online.